 - The Business Confidence Index, while positive, is very weak and below the UK average.

 - Domestic sales growth is, however, outpacing the UK average.
 This should remain the case in the year ahead, although growth is expected to soften.
 By comparison, export growth has been weaker than at the national rate, but is expected to strengthen.

-- Challenges surrounding skill availability and staff turnover are widespread but easing.
-This may be linked with businesses planning to moderate the pace of employment growth in the next year.
+- Challenges surrounding availability of skills and staff turnover are widespread but easing.

-- The investment outlook has dimmed.
+- However, the investment outlook has dimmed.
 Growth in both capital investment and Research & Development (R&D) budgets is set to slow markedly.

 Business confidence in the West Midlands